will3/cali/README.md

         .openEvent()
 ```

 - Unit tests
-I used Quick to generate test specifications that are easier to read
+I used Cuckoo to generate mock classes, Quick for creating specs
+If I had more time, I would improve test coverage